-Yes, the Hospice MDP Foundational Course has been approved to provide credit for nurses and social workers.
+Yes, the Hospice MDP Foundational Course provide credit for nurses and social workers.
 Online modules provide credit for nurses only.
-NHPCO has pursued credit for the disciplines of spiritual caregiver and counselor, but the Hospice MDP has not been approved to provide continuing education credit for these disciplines.
+NHPCO has pursued credit for the disciplines of spiritual caregiver but the Hospice MDP course has not been approved to provide continuing education credit for these disciplines.

 You can register online.
 Visit the Hospice MDP page